-The LTC2216/LTC2215 is a 16-bit ADC with a very linear transfer function; however, at low input levels even slight imperfections in the transfer function will result in unwanted tones.
+The LTC2209 is a 16-bit ADC with a very linear transfer function; however, at low input levels even slight imperfections in the transfer function will result in unwanted tones.
 Small errors in the transfer function are usually a result of ADC element mismatches.
 An optional internal dither mode can be enabled to randomize the input location on the ADC transfer curve, resulting in improved SFDR for low signal levels.

-As shown in Figure 16, the output of the sample-and-hold amplifier is summed with the output of a dither DAC.
+As shown in Figure 15, the output of the sample-and-hold amplifier is summed with the output of a dither DAC.
 The dither DAC is driven by a long sequence pseudo-random number generator; the random number fed to the dither DAC is also subtracted from the ADC result.
 If the dither DAC is precisely calibrated to the ADC, very little of the dither signal will be seen at the output.
 The dither signal that does leak through will appear as white noise.
-The dither DAC is calibrated to result in typically less than 0.5dB elevation in the noise floor of the ADC, as compared to the noise floor with dither off when a suitable input termination is provided (see Demo Board schematic DC996B).
+The dither DAC is calibrated to result in less than 0.5dB elevation in the noise floor of the ADC, as compared to the noise floor with dither off.

-Figure 16.
+Figure 15.
 Functional Equivalent Block Diagram of Internal Dither Circuit